ByBurton/StrongholdCrusaderAIV/README.md

 Changes made:

 Ratty: Rat has 5 statues, and a healer.
+Piggy: More negative things, more wells.
+Patroulling macemen.

 Installation is simple: goto your Stronghold Crusader installation directory, backup your AIV folder and then copy all the AI villages from my project you like into that folder.